5 Spices to Boost Your Metabolism

 Turmeric

 The active ingredient in turmeric is a carotenoid called curcumin.
-Curcumin has been shown to stop or inhibit many inflammatory compounds, making it a great choice if there is any inflammation.
+Curcumin has been shown to inhibit many inflammatory compounds, making it a great choice if there is inflammation.
 It’s also used to balance blood sugar.
 Used with cumin and coriander, it can help digest complex carbohydrates.
 In Chinese Medicine, it strengthens the Spleen, Liver and Stomach.

 Cinnamon